garyfleming/the-board-whisperer/the-board-whisperer.md

 ![](images/robot.jpg)

-^ the signals we get are visual.
+^ The signals we get are visual.
 You could possibly achieve the same thing on a digital board, analysing and scrutinising the numbers, but takes longer.
 Requires more work.
 Tendency towards shallow analytical thinking (as opposed to having conversations)
 ^ They've done analytical work to find issues, so they are biased towards seeing it as a solution.

 ---